 52. (b) the processes and responsibilities necessary to ensure that a default by or an insolvency of the servicer does not result in a termination of servicing, such as a contractual provision which enables the replacement of the servicer in such cases; and

-See Section 7.5 (Servicing Agreement), which provides certain servicer termination events and servicing continuity provisions.
+See Section 7.5 (Servicing Agreement), which provides certain servicer termination events and servicing continuity provisions, including provisions for a Back-up Servicer.

 In particular, it is stated, inter alia, that: